Tingram71/Metro_car_funnel_analysis/README.md

 | 5           | payment_completed | 6233  | 0.26402067095899695 | 1                  |
 | 6           | review_completed  | 4348  | 0.18417485598102337 | 0.6975774105567143 |

+#### The following queries are to pull aggregated data from the database for further analysis for example creating dashboards.
+The output is mostly too large to display.
-#### To pull aggregated data for each funnel step by platform, user age range and download date of app:
+#### The first query each funnel step by platform, user age range and download date of app.
+Output too large to display (26901 rows).

 ````sql
 WITH